OliverColeman/ahni/README.txt

 BUILDING AND RUNNING

-A runnable JAR file can be built from the source files with: ant build-jar
+A runnable JAR file can be built from the source files with: ant runjar

 Then to run an experiment:
 java -jar ahni.jar <properties file containing parameters for experiment>

 For example:
-java -jar ahni.jar or3.properties
+java -jar ahni.jar properties/or3.properties

 See properties/test-pass-through-flip.properties for an example properties file describing the function of each parameter and setting.